 The Philippians’ Gift

-- Now, I greatly rejoiced in the Lord that now at last you revived your concern for me.
+- Now, I greatly rejoiced in the Lord that now at last you revived concern for me.
 And you were concerned about that, but were lacking an opportunity to show it.

-- Not that I speak from needful poverty, for I have learned to be content(10)“content” is literally “self-sufficient”, in the sense of being internally self-sufficient by not allowing external forces to shake the internal disposition. in whatever I have.
+- Not that I speak from needful poverty, for I have learned to be content3“content” is literally “self-sufficient”, in the sense of being internally self-sufficient by not allowing external forces to shake the internal disposition. in whatever I have.

-- I also did – and do – know how to be humble, and I did – and do – know how to overflow.
-In everything and in all things, I also was – and am – instructed in the secret to be full and to hunger; and to overflow and to be in need.
+- I also have known how to be humble, and I have known how to overflow.
+In everything and in all things, I also have been instructed in the secret to be full and to hunger; and to overflow and to be in need;

-- I have strength for all these things through the One who strengthens me.
+- I have strength in all things through the One who strengthens me.

-- Nevertheless, you did well by partnering in my afflictions.
+- Nevertheless, you did well by having partnered in my afflictions.

-- And also, you Philippians did – and do – know that in the beginning of the gospel (when I departed from Macedonia) not one church partnered with me in the matter of giving and receiving except you alone.
+- And also, you Philippians *know that in the beginning of the gospel (when I departed from Macedonia) not one church partnered with me in the matter of giving and receiving except you alone.

 - For even in Thessalonica, both once and even twice you sent provisions for my needs.

 - Not that I seek the gift, but I seek the fruit which multiplies into your account.

 - But I have everything and overflow.
-I was – and am – full, having welcomed from Epaphroditus the gifts from you: a sweet, fragrant smell; an acceptable sacrifice which is pleasing to God.
+I have been filled, having welcomed from Epaphroditus the gifts from you: a sweet, fragrant smell; an acceptable sacrifice which is pleasing to God.

 - And my God will supply all your needs according to His riches in glory through Jesus the Anointed.